bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

       }
     }

 As you can see the example response shows the list of provisioning profiles of a specific app along with their set attributes.
-You can also check that the max number of file limit is 50.
+You can also see that the max number of file limit is 50.

-For build certificates

-     curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/build-certificates'

 ## Downloading provisioning profiles/build certificates

 If you’d like to download the actual file from AWS, you can also do that with the following `curl` requests:

-* provisioning profile
+Provisioning profile

     curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG'
-* build certificate

-  curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/build-certificates/BUILD-CERTIFICATE-SLUG'

-These responses will contain a pre-signed, expiring AWS URL for the actual file.
+The response will contain a pre-signed, expiring AWS URL for the file.

+## Deleting provisioning profiles/build certificates